 Although their shaggy fur does not make them large, it can give an illusion that the Maine Coon is remarkably big.

-These large cats also have a mane around their neck and chest, which adds to their large physical size.
+These large cats also have a lion’s mane around their neck and chest, which only adds to their large physical size.

-For those of you wondering how much Maine Coons shed, here’s the reality.
+With so much fur on them, you may have been wondering how much Maine Coons shed, this is the reality.